INFORMSJoC/2023.0290/README.md

 ## Replicating

-To replicate the results in [Figure 1](results/mult-test), do either
+To replicate the results in [Cite the paper?], do either

 ```
 make mult-test